Bombay (soundtrack)

 Bombay is the soundtrack to the 1995 Indian film of the same name, with eight tracks composed by A. R. Rahman.
-The film was directed by Mani Ratnam, and stars Arvind Swamy and Manisha Koirala, while the soundtrack album was released in 1995 by Pyramid.
+The film was directed by Mani Ratnam, and stars Arvind Swamy and Manisha Koirala, while the soundtrack album was released on 24 December 1994 by Pyramid.
 The Indian film was originally a Tamil film dubbed into Hindi, Telugu and Malayalam.
 The soundtrack was thus released in multiple languages.
-The lyrics for the Tamil version were written by Vairamuthu, except for the song "Halla Gulla", which was written by Vaali.
+The lyrics for the Tamil version were written by Vairamuthu, except for the songs, Humma Humma & Halla Gulla, which was written by Vaali.
 The lyrics for the Hindi and Telugu versions were written by Mehboob and Veturi, respectively.

 The soundtrack of the film became one of the best-selling Indian music albums of all time, with sales of 15 million units.
 The soundtrack was included in The Guardians "1000 Albums to Hear Before You Die" list, and the Hindi version of the song "Kannalane", titled "Kehna Hi Kya" by K S Chitra was included in their "1000 Songs Everyone Must Hear" list.
 The song "Hamma" was later reused in Ok Jaanu (2017) as "The Humma Song".
 "Bombay Theme" has appeared in various international films and music compilations, while "Kannalanae" and "Bombay Theme" have been sampled by various international artists.

-Release history
+Release

 The soundtrack album was originally released in Tamil in December 1994.
 Soon after the original released, in 1995 it was also released in Hindi and in Telugu by Polygram MIL.
-PolyGram MIL later merged in Universal Music.

 Critical reception

 Since its release, the soundtrack for Bombay has been influential, both nationally and internationally.
 The soundtrack also found success across India in its dubbed Hindi and Telugu versions.
-In 2007, the soundtrack was included in The Guardians "1000 Albums to Hear Before You Die" list, and the Hindi version of the song "Kannalane", titled "Kehna Hi Kya", was included in their "1000 Songs Everyone Must Hear" list in 2009.
+In 2007, the soundtrack was included in The Guardian's "1000 Albums to Hear Before You Die" list, and the Hindi version of the song "Kannalane", titled "Kehna Hi Kya", was included in their "1000 Songs Everyone Must Hear" list in 2009.
 In 2014, BBC Music listed Bombay among their "20 Greatest Soundtracks" of all time, and selected the instrumental "Bombay Theme" as its standout track.

 A. R. Rahman won the Filmfare Best Music Director Award (Tamil) for the soundtrack.
 Vairamuthu won the Tamil Nadu State Film Award for Best Lyricist, and K. S. Chithra won the Tamil Nadu State Film Award for Best Female Playback for the song "Kannalane".

 Songs

 Kannalane

-"Kannalane", also known as "Kehna Hi Kya", is based on Qawwali, a form of Islamic Sufi music.
+"Kannalane" is based on Qawwali, a form of Islamic Sufi music.

 K. S. Chithra won the Tamil Nadu State Film Award for Best Female Playback for the song "Kannalane".
 Backing vocals were sung by A. R. Rahman, Sujatha Mohan, Ganga and Reshmi.

 "Kehna Hi Kya", like the other songs on the Hindi soundtrack, was written by Urdu lyricist Mehboob.
 "Kehna Hi Kya" was included in The Guardian's list of "1000 Songs Everyone Must Hear".
 The Hindi version of the song was also sampled by Ciara for her 2009 song "Turntables", featuring Chris Brown.